Guide: Master Breach, tips, tricks and advices

 Rolling Thunder, Breach’s Ultimate

 Seismic waves is therefore the ultimate capacity of Breach.
-It requires 7 stacks to be used and, once activated, it creates eight explosions in a straight line.
+It requires 8 ultimate points to be used and, once activated, it creates eight explosions in a straight line.
 These explosions make enemies jump, disorientate and slow them down.
 It is a spell that has a cone-shaped range that you can see on the map.
 When you want to use it, yellow lines indicate where the explosions will take place.
 Be careful because Seismic Waves works on your enemies as well as on your allies.

 This is the only Breach skill that can be used as easily in defence as in attack.
 It is of course preferable to use it on groups of enemies that are a bit too close together.